You’ve Been Diagnosed With Colon Cancer—What’s Next?

 Dr. Gorgun points to another major patient fear: whether they’ll need a permanent colostomy or stoma.
 This procedure creates an alternative opening in the large intestine for waste to pass through following colon or rectal cancer surgery.

 Most patients with colon cancer should able to avoid a permanent stoma, he says.
 “Stomas are a bigger question in patients with rectal cancer, and the need for one is largely determined by the location of the tumor in the rectum.”
-Patients who had tumors located close to the anal opening are more likely to need a colostomy — but even in those cases they may be avoidable, he adds.
+Patients who have tumors located close to the anal opening are more likely to need a colostomy — but even in those cases they may be avoidable, he adds.

 If you ate well and exercised often before a diagnosis, you may be skeptical about how much those healthy habits matter.
 But be patient and stick with them, Dr. Khorana urges.
 If your habits were questionable beforehand, ask for help making changes.